atomgalaxy/wg21-throw-from-noexcept/paper.md

 This is a *clear* erroneous situation.
 We are trying to invoke the landing pad but are interrupted by having to throw another exception.
 This should not happen in a correct program.
+(This scenario happens, for instance, if the exception is caught by value and its copy constructor throws).

 ### Landing-pad-search failed